firelilith/pykanka/README.md

 # pykanka

-My attempt at creating an API client for the worldbuilding software kanka.io.
+My attempt at creating a python API wrapper for the worldbuilding software [Kanka](https://kanka.io).

 pykanka currently  provides get/post/patch functionality  as well as classes for the different entity types found on Kanka.
 A basic documentation is available through the wiki, here: https://github.com/thatGuySpectre/pykanka/wiki